Flourless Double Chocolate Cake

 There is SO much to love about this Flourless Double Chocolate Cake: Decadent, intense chocolate flavor, and absolutely irresistible!!

-A flourless chocolate cake is always my first choice when I’m asked to bring a dessert to a party.
+A Chocolate Torte Recipe is always my first choice when I’m asked to bring a dessert to a party.
 Who doesn’t love chocolate?
 Or an easy dessert that doesn’t involve piping frosting or rolling pie crust?
+And with just one layer, this cake is easy to transfer not to mention utterly delicious.